 Who should not get the shingles vaccine?

-Speak with a health care provider if you:
+If you are getting Zostavax® II, speak with a health care provider if you:

-- have an immune system weakened by disease or medical treatment;
+- Have an immune system weakened by disease or medical treatment

-- have active, untreated tuberculosis; or
+- Have active, untreated tuberculosis

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns, speak with your health care provider.